 The Copenhagen Card enables you to use to public transportation system in the entire Capital Region and get to all attractions included.
 This includes all public transportation in the city (metro, buses, S-trains) as well as travel to and from the Airport.
 Copenhagen Card does also include travel to towns outside Copenhagen, ie. Roskilde, Elsinore (Helsingør), Humlebæk, Rungsted, Hillerød, Køge, Frederikssund, Lejre and many more.

 The metro runs 24 hours a day, 7 days a week, and there are only 2-4 minutes between each metro during rush hour and 3-6 minutes outside rush hour and on weekends.
 At night, there are 7-20 minutes between each metro.
-You are welcome to take your bike on the metro outside rush hour, as long as you have a bike ticket.
-You are also welcome to bring a pram and dog.
-The dog must be in a bag, and otherwise you must buy a child ticket for it.

-There are currently four metro lines in Copenhagen.
+There are four metro lines in Copenhagen.

 - M1 and M2 run from Vanløse via central Copenhagen to Vestamager and Copenhagen Airport, respectively.